 Vash the Stampede from Trigun is a male dere-dere.
 He clings to his principles which include compassion and non-violence, even in the face of pain and suffering.

-Pictured above, Pacifica in Scrapped Princess.
+Pictured above is Pacifica in Scrapped Princess.
 Similarly, she endures a lot of suffering and persecution, but maintains her sweetness and belief in the good in people.

 Sailor Moon is a dere-dere, deeply concerned about the suffering of others.
 Her viewpoint is considered naive and childish by older characters, Sailors Neptune and Uranus.
 But Sailor Moon will do anything for the people she loves and her friends.

 Brock from Pokémon is another male example, although his problem is that he seems to be more in love with love than with the people he falls for (once an episode, or near enough).
 But inside, he is a deeply compassionate person, who loves taking care of Pokémon and small children.

 There's also Holo from Spice and Wolf.
 She's introduced in such a way that you might expect an arrogant 'kamidere' type.
 But she's actually a sweetie, and she deeply yearns for companionship, though circumstances forced her into isolation.
 Lawrence is in a similar boat, which forms the basis of their friendship and romance.